JuliaGaussianProcesses/InducingPoints.jl/docs/src/algorithms.md

 ![](OIPS.svg)

 ### [`UniGrid`](@ref)
 A regularly-spaced grid whose edges are adapted given the data.
+The inducing points `Z` are returned as the `UniformGrid` custom type (see below).

 ```@example base
 alg = UniGrid(5)